hacklets/hacklets-test/README.md

 ## Concepts FAQ

 ### Cand I rename this or that?
-You can rename pretty much any directory (TODO: implement this), except the `profile/` prefix for profiles.
-Please note that strange things may happen if you rename critical parts, like the default name of the *backend directory*, strange things which may, or may not be what you wanted :-)
+You can rename pretty much any directory
+(TODO: implement this), except the `profile/` prefix for profiles.
+Please note that strange things may happen if you rename critical parts, like the default name of the *backend directory*, strange things which may, or may not be what you wanted.
+Feel free to hack around it :-)

 # Installation

+TODO: before proceeding, make sure you know the basic git operations.
+If you're a non-programmer or if you want to take it slowly, we've written a guide for
+you: TODO link to wiki page here.

 TODO